-CAE Community Outreach Committee: The CAE Community Outreach Team members act as ambassadors to promote and increase awareness about the credential, support the efforts of prospective CAE’s through education & networking, and to connect & engage the CAE community.
+CAE Community Outreach Committee: CAE Community Outreach Committee members act as ambassadors to promote and increase awareness about the credential, support the efforts of prospective CAE’s through education & networking, and to connect & engage the CAE community.

 CAE Examination Committee: The Examination Committee is responsible for reviewing and editing examination questions, making the final selection of items that comprise each test form, and recommending the passing score to the Commission for approval.
 The Exam Committee is also responsible for monitoring the items in the CAE item-bank and for retiring existing items or recoding them to appropriate references.
 The Exam Committee meets in-person twice each year in October and March, and has at least two conference calls (late May and December).